Is Kenya now visa free for Nigerians?

 What Is the ETA and How Does It Work?

-The Electronic Travel Authorization (ETA) plays the part of a virtual stamp of approval that grants entry to Kenya without undergoing the visa process.
+The Kenya Electronic Travel Authorization (ETA) serves as a virtual stamp of approval, granting entry to Kenya without requiring a visa process.
 The issuance of the ETA is mandatory for all travelers, including Nigerians, before taking their flights.

 Even citizens of Nigeria have to first apply for the eTA online before they can get on a flight to Kenya.